Thai protesters hit the streets as PM clings to power

 The country is reeling from its worst economic performance since the 1997 Asian Financial Crisis as well as a deadly third wave of coronavirus infections.

+He added the decision not to access doses under the global vaccine distribution scheme, known as Covax, was in Thailand’s best interest.

-Vaccine supply has been a problem and the country has imported the Chinese-made Sinovac and Sinopharm jabs and received a donation of 1.5 million Pfizer doses from the US after locally produced AstraZeneca vaccines couldn’t keep pace.
+The country has imported the Chinese-made Sinovac and Sinopharm jabs, and received a donation of 1.5 million Pfizer doses from the US, after locally produced AstraZeneca vaccines couldn’t keep pace.

 "Government management of Covid is really bad.
 My dad is unemployed and my mum got infected despite getting two Sinovac jabs," a 21-year-old male protester told AFP.